digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 immediately nullifying the holding (``DebitSender``), and passing the holding through (as allocation) to another instruction (``PassThroughTo``).

-Each script kicks off with ``runSetupInternalSettlement`` which initiates parties, an instrument issued by the Central Bank, accounts for Alice, Bob, and Charlie at a Bank, and a settlement
+Each script kicks off with ``runSetupInternalSettlement`` which initiates parties, a cash instrument issued by the Central Bank, accounts for Alice, Bob, and Charlie at a Bank, and a settlement
 factory: